- Open Access

 From Figure 12, we can observe the broadening of the peaks in the range near 3500cm-1 which confirms the presence of -OH functional group.
 The stretching of the peaks near the range of 3000cm-1 confirms the presence of -C-H groups.
 The absorption in the range of 2165-2110 cm-1 shows the presence of cyanide group.

 Figure 13.
 Comparison of Acoustic Shielding of different proportions Cu in sustainable foam

-The presence of Copper powder has made an adverse effect over the result of sound absorption coefficient.
+The presence of Copper powder has made a positive effect over the result of sound absorption coefficient.
 The sound absorption coefficient of 10% Cu reinforced foam is maximum among all the samples.
 10% Cu reinforced foam is more porous in comparison to the other samples in fact the porosity of the sample increases with the increase in the Cu percentage thus increasing the inclusion of air gaps and so increasing the sound absorption coefficient.
 Also the sound absorption coefficient is more at higher frequencies in comparison to lower frequencies.
-At frequencies tending to 6000Hz the sound absorption coefficient tends to 1 and for frequencies tending to 200Hz the sound absorption coefficient tends to 0.1.
+At frequencies tending to 6000Hz the sound absorption coefficient tends to 1 and for frequencies tending to 200Hz the sound absorption coefficient is around 0.1.